 Expense management software come with integrations with popular accounting software like Quickbooks Online, Xero, NetSuite, and others.

-Nonprofit expense reimbursement guidelines and enforcement
+Nonprofit travel and expense reimbursement guidelines

 Expense management software is almost worthless if there aren’t expense policies in place to control spending.
 Monitoring the levels of compliance and improving policies can help nonprofits in saving money.
 Additionally, it can help curb unnecessary spends and hidden costs.
 Though most organizations have their own set of policies to suit their needs and structure, a few guidelines hold true for most.